Irreducible representations of tree automorphism groups into Pontryagin spaces: Introduction

-The study of Hilbert spaces with indefinite bilinear forms dates back to Pontrjagin \cite{pontrjagin}, Iohvidov-Krein \cite{iohkrein}, and Naimark \cite{naimark1,naimark2,naimark3,naimark4}.
+The study of Hilbert spaces with indefinite sesquilinear forms dates back to Pontryagin \cite{pontryagin}, Iohvidov-Krein \cite{iohkrein}, and Naimark \cite{naimark1,naimark2,naimark3,naimark4}; further treatment can be found in \cite{aziioh,bognar,iohkrlan}.
 More recently, Gromov (\cite{gromov}, Section 6) has suggested the study of the infinite-dimensional symmetric spaces of finite rank that can be defined subsequently.
-The case of the infinite-dimensional real hyperbolic space has been studied by Burger, Iozzi and Monod in \cite{bim}, and later by Monod and Py in \cite{monodpy}, while the general case has been studied by Duchesne in recent times \cite{ducphd,duc2013,duc2015,duc2023}.
+The case of the infinite-dimensional real hyperbolic space has been studied by Burger, Iozzi, and Monod in \cite{bim}, and later by Monod and Py in \cite{monodpy}, while the general case has been studied by Duchesne in recent times \cite{ducphd,duc2013,duc2015,duc2023}.
 It turns out (\cite{duc2015}, Corollary 1.10) that the only irreducible infinite-dimensional symmetric spaces of non-positive curvature and finite rank are, up to homothety, $\mathrm{O}(p,\infty)/\mathrm{O}(p)\times\mathrm{O}(\infty)$, $\mathrm{U}(p,\infty)/\mathrm{U}(p)\times\mathrm{U}(\infty)$, and $\mathrm{Sp}(p,\infty)/\mathrm{Sp}(p)\times\mathrm{Sp}(\infty)$, and that their isometry groups are, up to a subgroup of index two in the complex case, exactly the projective versions of $\mathrm{O}(p,\infty)$, $\mathrm{U}(p,\infty)$, and $\mathrm{Sp}(p,\infty)$ (\cite{duc2023}, Theorem 3.3).
 Therefore, studying representations of $G$ that preserve a nondegenerate sesquilinear form of finite index is the same as studying actions of $G$ by isometries on infinite-dimensional symmetric spaces of nonpositive curvature and finite rank. \\

-In another paper \cite{sln}, we consider the case where $G$ is a higher-rank algebraic group over a non-archimedean local field $\mathbb{F}$, and we show that, at least in the case $G=\mathrm{SL}_n(\mathbb{F})$ ($n\geq 3$), there are no continuous fixed point-free actions of $G$ on any infinite-dimensional symmetric space of nonpositive curvature and finite rank, which implies that there are no continuous irreducible representations of $G$ that preserve a nondegenerate sesquilinear form of finite index. \\
+In another paper \cite{sln}, we consider the case where $G$ is a higher-rank algebraic group over a non-archimedean local field $\mathbb{F}$, and we show that, at least in the case $G=\mathrm{SL}_n(\mathbb{F})$ ($n\geq 3$), there are no continuous fixed point-free actions of $G$ on any infinite-dimensional symmetric space of nonpositive curvature and finite rank, which implies that there are no continuous irreducible representations of $G$ into any Pontryagin space. \\

-Turning back to the case where $G$ is a subgroup of the automorphism group of a tree, continuous irreducible representations to $\mathrm{O}(1,\infty)$ correspond to continuous actions by isometries on the infinite-dimensional real hyperbolic space, and these have been classified by Burger, Iozzi and Monod (\cite{bim}, Theorem C), at least in the case where the tree $T$ is homogeneous and the action of $G$ is triply transitive on the boundary $\partial T$.
-The classification consists of a family of representations that depend on a single real parameter. \\